Grooming is a crucial part of your guinea’s care, and isn’t something you can overlook or skimp on.

 How to Clean Guinea Pig Ears

 Cleaning your pet’s ears is another vital step of grooming.
-Like our ears, guinea pig ears can become clogged with wax if they aren’t checked over or cleaned often.
+Like us, guinea pigs need ear cleaning.
+Their ears can become clogged with wax if they aren’t checked over or cleaned often.

 I clean my cavy’s ears every couple of weeks to keep them healthy, but I give their ears a quick check over for mites and other issues during routine grooming.

-Excessive amounts of earwax in your cavy’s ears are breeding grounds for parasites and bacteria, which could lead to infections.
+Excessive amounts of earwax in your cavy’s ears are breeding grounds for parasites and bacteria, which could lead to ear infection.
+Check their ears daily for foul smells or ear mites.

 What You’ll Need